What You'll Find On This Page

 Taking place in Kotoriba, this traditional event celebrates the rich pastime of catching and preparing fish.
 Grilled carp is made for attendees to sample, and many other attractions are available in the municipality, such as ethnology collections and local products on display in the street.

 Step out with good company to enjoy a walking tour of the upper Međimurje vineyards in honor of St. Vincent (the patron saint of winegrowers).
 During this event, visitors will enjoy sampling the incredible wine from the region while hiking through the beautiful and fertile wine-growing hills where these wines are produced.

 Summer In Zrinski Town

 Summer is an excellent time to visit Međimurje county, especially for visiting Zrinski Town.
 During the summer, the town puts on an event filled with concerts, films, theater plays and other various exhibitions that will make anyone who loves the arts smile.
 Take in a show or listen to some music while celebrating the warmth of summer with locals and visitors alike.

-- Bus.
 Multiple bus lines run throughout Croatia to the county and once in Međimurje you will find many local routes connecting the villages.
-To help estimate the time and cost, a ride will last approximately 2.5 hrs from Zagreb to Čakovec and will run you about 70 HRK.
+To help estimate the time and cost, a ride from Zagreb to Čakovec will last approximately 2.5 hrs and cost you about 70 HRK.

-- Train.
 Three railroads run through the county.
-M501 connects Međimurje with Hungary and Slovenia; R201 connects Čakovec with Varaždin and Zagreb, and L101 connects Čakovec with Mursko Središće and Lendava (a town in Slovenia).
-The most used railway junction in the region is the Railway Station Čakovec, which includes a border crossing and customs and is centrally located only 1km from the town’s center.
+M501 connects Međimurje with Hungary and Slovenia; R201 connects Čakovec with Varaždin and Zagreb; and L101 connects Čakovec with Mursko Središće and Lendava (a town in Slovenia).
+The most used railway junction in the region is the railway station Čakovec, which includes a border crossing and customs and is centrally located only a kilometer from the town center.

 Photos thanks to Progressof.hr and if you want to follow photos from this area on facebook do that here.